Tan-group/rsRNASP1/Readme.md

 # Help is displayed if run rsRNASP1 without parameters

 #######################################################
-# Calculate rsRNASP_rna score for a pdb or a list of pdbs
+# Calculate rsRNASP1 score for a pdb or a list of pdbs
 #######################################################
 Usage: ./bin/rsRNASP1 pdb
    or: ./bin/rsRNASP1 [ options ]